Background of the study session

 - The results

 *STEEP has also highlighted this initiative.
-"Japan's first ski resort launches SDGs marketing department! ~ Hakuba Happo-One Development's passionate approach to the SDGs" https://steep.jp/interview/51181/
+"Japan's first ski resort launches SDGs marketing department! ~Hakuba Happo-one Development's passionate commitment to SDGs" https://steep.jp/interview/51181/

 4) Hakuba Valley Ski Resort: A Case Study of Carbon Neutrality in Japan Ski Resort Development